The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 Zoids: Chaotic Century features Moonbay, most likely supposed to be Native American, in the main cast.

 Fullmetal Alchemist notably averts this trope.
-With the Asian looking Xingese characters, the dark skinned, white haired, red eyed Ishvalans, and the (generally) caucasian Amestrians, FMA is one of the few anime/manga to not only include a variety of ethnic backgrounds, but actually incorporate them into the character designs.
+With the Asian looking Xingese characters, the dark skinned, white haired, red eyed Ishvalans, and the (generally) white Amestrians, FMA is one of the few anime/manga to not only include a variety of ethnic backgrounds, but actually incorporate them into the character designs.
 Even among Amestrians, there are "black" supporting characters like Paninya and Jerso.

 Completely averted in both the original Super Dimension Fortress Macross and itsRobotech incarnation.
 UNSPACY and the RDF are both apparently staffed by people of various ethnicities although this is more blatant in Robotech than the source material.